 Non-Assignment of Agreement.
 The Grantee may not assign, sublicense nor otherwise transfer its rights, duties or obligations under this Agreement without the prior written consent of the Division, which consent shall not unreasonably be withheld.
 The agreement transferee must demonstrate compliance with the requirements of the Project.
 If the Division approves a transfer of the Grantee’s obligations, the Grantee shall remain liable for all work performed and all expenses incurred in connection with this Agreement.
 In the event the Legislature transfers the rights, duties, and obligations of the Division to another governmental entity pursuant to Section 20.06, Florida Statutes, or otherwise, the rights, duties, and obligations under this Agreement shall be transferred to the successor governmental agency as if it was the original party to this Agreement.

 Required Procurement Procedures for Obtaining Goods and Services.
-The Grantee shall provide maximum open competition when procuring goods and services related to the grant-assisted project in accordance with Section 287.057, Florida Statutes.
+The Grantee shall provide maximum open competition when procuring goods and services related to the grant-assisted project.
+Procurement documentation supporting maximum open competition must be submitted to the Division for review and approval prior to execution of project contracts.

+Procurement of Goods and Services Not Exceeding $35,000.
+The Grantee must use the applicable procurement method described below:

+Purchases Up to $2,500: Procurement of goods and services where individual purchases do not exceed $2,500 may be conducted at the Grantee’s discretion using good purchasing practices in accordance with Rule 60A-1.002, Florida Administrative Code.

+Purchases or Contract Amounts Between $2,500 and $35,000: Goods and services costing between $2,500 and $35,000 require informal competition such as written quotations and informal bids and may be procured by purchase order, acceptance of vendor proposals or other appropriate procurement document in accordance with Rule 60A-1.002, Florida Administrative Code.

+Procurement of Goods and Services Exceeding $35,000.
+Goods and services costing over $35,000 may be procured by either Formal Invitation to Bid, Request for Proposals or Invitation to Negotiate and may be procured by purchase order, acceptance of vendor proposals or other appropriate procurement document in accordance with Chapter 287, Florida Statutes.

 Conflicts of Interest.
 The Grantee hereby certifies that it is cognizant of the prohibition of conflicts of interest described in Sections 112.311 through 112.326, Florida Statutes, and affirms that it will not enter into or maintain a business or other relationship with any employee of the Department of State that would violate those provisions.
-In addition, no Grantee official, employee, or consultant who is authorized in his or her official capacity to negotiate, make, accept, approve, or take part in decisions regarding a contract, subcontract, or other agreement in connection with a grant assisted project shall take part in any decision relating to such contract, subcontract or other agreement in which he or she has any financial or other interest, or in which his or her spouse, child, parent, or partner, or any organization in which he or she is serving as an officer, director, trustee, partner, or employee of which he or she has or is negotiating any arrangement concerning employment has such interest.
-Grantees shall avoid circumstances presenting the appearance of such conflict.
-Furthermore, the spouse, child, parent, or partner of an officer, director, trustee, partner, or employee of the grantee shall not receive grant funds, unless specifically authorized in writing by the General Counsel for the Department of State to avoid a potential violation of those statutes.
+The Grantee further agrees to seek authorization from the General Counsel for the Department of State prior to entering into any business or other relationship with a Department of State Employee to avoid a potential violation of those statutes.

 Binding of Successors.
 This Agreement shall bind the successors, assigns and legal representatives of the Grantee and of any legal entity that succeeds to the obligations of the Division of Historical Resources.